 Eco-conscious florists are also slowly popping up across the country as they offer unique floral arrangements made with locally grown flowers, eliminating the need for air transport.
-You can always check with your florist to know where your flowers come from.
+You can always check with your florist in Singapore especially, to know where your flowers come from.

 As Mother’s Day is fast approaching, the team at Charlotte Puxley Flowers are celebrating the special women in our lives with flowers that also spare a thought for the environment.
 Our floral centrepieces do not come with packaging options like floral foams, which are non-biodegradable and add to the micro-plastics waste.
 We place our flower arrangements in vases that are sourced from all around the world so you can reuse them countless times and reduce single-use plastic.
 Your mum will surely appreciate the extra thought you give to surprise her with eco-friendly flowers and care for the Earth.